Fadyazmy/doi-blog/content/blog/week-10/index.md

 I procrastinated less this week, but I also spent a lot of time coming up with a design process that I could translate ideas into visuals (until I received Devin's Frankenstein tip).

 This week I tried to balance creative thinking and successfully mocking up visuals.
-Perhaps this is inspired by my learnings in CS, I find myself designing something ugly looking first that has the correct structure/flow and then I iterate on every component to make it look closer to production ready.
+Perhaps this is inspired by my CS thinking, but I found it efficient to design something ugly first that has the correct structure/flow and then iterate the components to make it look closer to the fidelity that you want it at.

 ### <a name="discussionTakeaways"></a> This week's discussion takeaways

-In our lecture this week I learnt about lo-fi design, some of its theory and the context of why visual design is a powerful tool.
+In our lecture this week I learnt about what lo-fi design is, some of its theory and the context of why visual design is a powerful tool.

 I'm still wraping my head around everything Devin threw at us, however some of the topics he touched on was [Gestalt's principles](https://www.toptal.com/designers/ui/gestalt-principles-of-design), Interaction Design principles, designing [forgiving interfaces](https://www.interaction-design.org/literature/article/how-to-implement-a-forgiving-format-to-accommodate-users-mistakes) and Don Norman's [design principles](https://www.enginess.io/insights/6-principles-design-la-donald-norman).